EC Limited Registration Exercise: Process slow at Ablekuma South District | Ghana News Agency

-Accra, Sept.12, GNA- Some new registrants have expressed worry about the slow pace of the Electoral Commission Limited Registration exercise which commenced on Tuesday September 12, 2023, across the country.
+Accra, Sept.14, GNA – Some new registrants have expressed worry about the slow pace of the Electoral Commission Limited Registration exercise which commenced on Tuesday September 12, 2023, across the country.

 When the Ghana News Agency (GNA) visited the Ablekuma South District Office of the Commission, most of the applicants expressed worry about the slow pace of the registration, saying they had been in queues for long hours.